diegoleonds/Evaluation-3/README.md

 ## User functionalities :robot:

-Login and CRUD operations as described bellow
+Login, CRUD operations and access level verifications as described bellow

+### Login:

+- Login with username and password
+- If successful the browser will store a cookie to maintain the user logged

 ### CRUD operations: